amwebexpert/guess_the_text/README.md

 [![made-with-Markdown](https://img.shields.io/badge/Made%20with-Flutter-1389FD.svg)](http://flutter.dev)

-Free mobile application originally created to learn the `Flutter` framework in my spare time.
+Free mobile application originally created to learn the `Flutter` framework in our spare time.

-The goal is to learn a technology at the same time as providing a fun and scalable educational tool.
+The goal for the developers team is to learn a technology at the same time as providing a fun and scalable educational tool.
 The source code of this application is available and may also serve as a learning base for training sessions in `Dart` programming with `Flutter`!

 ## Contributors